KevynAngueira/SoftwarePilot/README.rst

 First Time Set Up:
 ~~~~~~~~~~~~~~~~~~
-First time set up:
-1. Pair the drone
+Pair the drone:
-  a.
-Turn on the Parrot-Anafi drone.
+  1. Turn on the Parrot-Anafi drone.
-  b.
-Turn on the Skycontroller.
+  2. Turn on the Skycontroller.
-  c.
-Connect a USB to USB-C cable to the Skycontroller and drone respectively.
+  3. Connect a USB to USB-C cable to the Skycontroller and drone respectively.
-  d.
-Wait until the blinking light on the controller turns into a solid blue light.
+  4. Wait until the blinking light on the controller turns into a solid blue light.